vasudeva8/htslib/samples/README.md

     This application showcases the different way in which cram reference data is used for cram output creation.

 [Read_fast][Read_fast]
-    This application showcases the fasta/fastq data read.
+    This application showcases fasta/fastq data read without using index.

 [Read_header][Read_header]
     This application showcases the read and access of header data.
 It can show all header line of given type, data of a given tag on a specific header line or for all lines of given type.